 In addition to financial statements showing revenue and its sources, businesses must also include the specific goods and services they provide in revenue recognition reports.
 The new guidelines change how businesses report things like returns, discounts, and breaches of contract.

 The guidelines also include ASC 606, which addresses revenue from contracts with customers.
-ASC 606 dictates that businesses should only recognize revenue as the value of the product or service that has been received by customers.
-It’s especially important for subscription businesses to understand the new ASC 606 requirements since their business model involves providing services over a defined period of time.
+This new revenue recognition standard dictates that businesses should only recognize revenue as the value of the product or service has been received by customers.
+It’s especially important for subscription businesses to understand ASC 606 requirements since their business model involves providing services over a defined period of time.

 These new standards went into effect for public businesses in December 2017, but other businesses had until December 2018 to prepare.